 Playwriting Workshop for Middle School

 In this workshop, you’ll dive into the art and craft of playwriting.
 We’ll cover playwriting basics, including character, conflict, structure, setting, dialogue and formatting.
-Since theater is live, we’ll set aside time for interactive improvisation games and other brainstorming activities to spark your creativity.
-We’ll also read aloud and simply stage works in progress, which may include short plays, scenes and monologues.
-Our last day will end with a collage performance that family and friends are invited to attend.
+Because theater is live, we’ll set aside time for interactive improvisation games and other brainstorming activities to spark your creativity.
+We’ll read aloud a contemporary play, and we’ll read and simply stage short plays, scenes, monologues, and our works in progress.
+You’ll get hands-on learning as we create simple props and set designs to bring specificity to our scripts.
+In the end, you’ll join your classmates to showcase what you’ve learned together in a collage performance of our work for family and friends.

 What You’ll Learn

-- The basic structure of a play and how writing can use or ignore it
+- The basic structure of a play and how playwrights can follow it — or not!

 - How to create a setting, develop character and dialogue, and show (not tell) conflict and a character’s backstory